GSA/piv-guides/pages/locally-trusted-ocsp.md

 ![Configure the CRL update internal](../img/local-ocsp-cfg-add-rev-conf-8.png)

   > After completing the above steps, you will need to assign the OCSP Responder Certificate to the configuration.
-Until this is done, you will see the error:  _Signing Certificate: &nbsp;Not Found_ in the status panel window for this Revocation Configuration. <!--Does this status window just pop up?
-No window name? -->
+Until this is done, you will see the error:  _Signing Certificate: &nbsp;Not Found_ in the status panel window for this Revocation Configuration.

 ![OCSP Signing Certificate Not Found](../img/local-ocsp-cfg-signing-certificate-not-found.png)